s30485/APBD_HW_09/README.md

-to runm the app correctly, in appsettings you should include a connection string to a database, whether its a local db like in docker, or a remote one - it's up to you.
+to run the app correctly, in appsettings you should include a connection string to a database, whether its a local db like in docker, or a remote one - it's up to you.

 {
   "Logging": {